EDI 999 Implementation Acknowledgment for Healthcare Insurance

 3) E – Accepted with Errors

-The 999 provides specifics on any syntax-related issues that caused errors and on whether the transaction is in compliance with HIPAA requirements.
-EDI 999 allows a trading partner to report implementation guide edits as well as edits against the base X12 standard, giving the submitter the opportunity to correct and resubmit problematic transactions.
+The EDI 999 provides specifics on any syntax-related issues that caused errors and on whether the transaction is in compliance with HIPAA requirements.
+EDI 999 allows a trading partner to report implementation guide edits and edits against the base X12 standard, allowing the submitter to correct and resubmit problematic transactions.

 Note: Version 5010 of the HIPAA EDI standards established EDI 999 as the standard acknowledgment document for healthcare, designed to replace the 997 Functional Acknowledgement.
 However, you may encounter both the 997 and 999 in use.
 HIPAA 5010 also established 277 Healthcare Status Notification Transaction that explicitly confirms the receipt of a 276 Health Claim Status Request Transaction.